 If you have a LFIT V40 hip implant or had one removed (revision surgery), you may have a case.
 You can contact our law firm for a free consultation if you have questions and need a lawyer.
-Fred Pritzker, Brendan Flaherty and David Szerlag are our lead attorneys for these cases.
+Fred Pritzker and David Szerlag are our lead attorneys for these cases.

 Lawsuits Allege Defects in Stryker LFIT V40 Femoral Head Hip Implants

-These cases concern alleged defects in Stryker-branded LFIT Anatomic CoCR V40 femoral heads, a prosthetic hip replacement device that cause:
+These cases concern alleged defects in Stryker-branded LFIT Anatomic CoCR V40 femoral heads, a prosthetic hip replacement device that causes:

 - release of excessive metal debris into surrounding tissue;

 - disassociation of the head from the stem (failure of the hip replacement device);

 - trunnion fracture; and/or

 - corrosion at the femoral head and stem junction.

 “Plaintiffs’ claims focus on the performance of the LFIT V40 cobalt-chromium device, in particular the alleged propensity of the device to cause corrosion at the taper junction when paired with femoral stems made from different alloys (such as HOC’s proprietary TMZF, which is an alloy of titanium, molybdenum, zirconium and iron).
 This corrosion allegedly leads to failure of the implant or other serious health consequences and necessitates surgery to remove and replace the implants.”